Ethel3/bussiness-website/README.md

 # DummySite1
-This site was made with HTML, CSS & JS
+This site was made with HTML, CSS & JavaScript

 ## Live Demo
 Check it out at https://ethel-dummy.netlify.app